A weekend guide to Napa Valley

 Start exploring Napa Valley on two wheels.
 There are various bike tours and bike rentals available in the region with different offerings.
 You can do guided tours, self-guided tours, electric bike tours, or just rent a bike and explore on your own.
 You can also combine a bike tour with a picnic or a hot air balloon.

 I chose a guided tour with wine tasting.
 The tour covered two wineries (each visit was one hour) and the cost included bike rental and a tour with a local guide.
 Wine tastings were paid separately.
-Winery selection changes all the time and depends on availability, so no tour is exactly the same.
+Winery selection changes all the time and depends on availability, so no tour is the same.
 It is customary to tip the guide.
 My tour traveled up to 14 miles at a casual pace, partially on the Napa Valley Vine Trail and partially on the road.
 The Napa Valley Vine Trail is a bike trail with parts still under construction.
 When finished, it will span from Vallejo’s Ferry to Calistoga.

 Take a ride on a vintage wine train

 Transport yourself back in time to the 1900s by taking a day-long luxurious vintage train ride.
 The wine train is partially a museum composed of 20th century Pullman cars.
 It takes you from Napa to St. Helena on a 36-mile round trip.
-Full day tours include a three-hour train ride, tastings at three wineries (one hour each), and a four-course meal.
+Full-day tours include a three-hour train ride, tastings at three wineries (one hour each), and a four-course meal.
 There are several packages available with a choice of up to three wineries or one at Castello di Amorosa, a castle built to resemble a thirteenth-century Tuscan castle and winery.
-Alternatively, you can select a 2-hour gourmet lunch or a 3-hour gourmet dinner.
+Alternatively, you can select a shorter option: 2-hour gourmet lunch or a 3-hour gourmet dinner.
 You might also combine your dinner with a murder mystery.
 There are plenty of options to enjoy the wine train.

 Go horseback riding through the vineyards

 If you’re looking for more outdoor activities in Napa Valley, go horseback riding in one of the vineyards.
-You can book horseback riding for a 30-minute or a 50-minute and it comes in a package with a wine tasting.
+You can book horseback riding for a 30-minute or a 50-minute ride, and it comes in a package with a wine tasting.
 The whole experience takes two hours.
 It is fun to explore the valley from a rancher’s perspective, riding through the vineyards.
 It is mandatory to wear helmets while horseback riding.
 Boots with heels are recommended.
-Fortunately, you will be able to get a pair of boots if you came unprepared.
+Fortunately, you will be able to get a pair of boots if you come unprepared.

 Logistics guide to Napa Valley